 You will work and communicate with experts and people throughout the entire AEC network all over Europe, including the AEC Council which is responsible for the long-term strategy of the AEC.
 You will assist our expert working groups (for example one of SMS project working groups) with organising meetings, preparing publications and reports.
 Moreover, you will assist the AEC Office and Project Coordinators with the overall management of the office and of the various projects.
 This includes contributing to the financial administration of the project, AEC and of the membership.
-If you feel at ease with dealing with 300 institutions, asking the right questions and bringing people together, this is the position for you.
+If you feel at ease with dealing with 300 institutions, coordinating projects, asking the right questions and bringing people together, this is the position for you.

 Becoming an intern at AEC means an international work environment in Brussels, which requires an open and communicative approach.
 An intern should be able to adapt quickly to different situations, feel comfortable dealing with a wide range of tasks and with working in a team.
 A high level of English is required; knowledge of French, German or Italian is an asset.